 Understanding causal relationships is critical for researchers.
-Although data from randomized controlled trials is preferred for understanding causal relationships, randomization is not always ethical or feasible, due to the high monetary and time costs.
-Unfortunately results from observational analyses are prone to bias, especially when the primary right-hand-side variable (i.e., the treatment) is correlated with other factors not included in the analysis; this is often referred to as endogeneity.
+Although data from randomized controlled trials is the best way to understand causal relationships, it is often not feasible or ethical to randomly assign a treatment.
+Unfortunately, results from observational analyses are prone to bias, especially when the primary right-hand-side variable (i.e., the treatment) is correlated with other factors not included in the analysis; this is often referred to as endogeneity.
 Why is endogeneity a problem?
 Regression models assume that all right-hand-side variables are exogenous, hence the right-hand-side variables are often referred to as independent variables.
 When a variable is endogenous (correlated with unobserved variables), it violates an underlying assumption in the statistical model, resulting in biased regression coefficients.

 Instrumental variables (IV) is a statistical modeling technique to correct for endogeneity and potentially give causal estimates from observational data.
 However, IVs can be difficult to identify and have assumptions that need to be met.

 Technical Report #29 describes the use of IVs in VA data.
 Section 2 provides background on IVs and how to use them, section 3 reviews common examples of IVs in VA data and their pitfalls, and the final section summarizes our discussion.

 Alternatives to Instrumental Variables